 - In a large, heavy skillet, heat the oil over high heat until almost smoking hot.
 Place the salmon fillets (don't overcrowd) and cook for about 3 minutes on one side until they blacken.
 If the salmon is blackening too quickly, reduce the heat.
 Turn the fish and cook for 3 minutes more, until almost opaque.
 Transfer to a plate.

-- The salad.
-In a big bowl, place the spinach, onion, bell pepper, and oranges.
+- In a big bowl, place the spinach, onion, bell pepper, and oranges.

 - To make a dressing, combine all the ingredients in small jar with a lid.
 Shake to blend.